By continuing to use this site, you agree to our use of cookies.

 - The entire transit time averages just 9-16 business days

-U-Pack can ship motorcycles, scooters, ATVs and lawnmowers inside the ReloCube (as long as the fuel is drained), but our equipment is not designed for cars.
+U-Pack can ship motorcycles, scooters, ATVs and lawnmowers inside the ReloCube (as long as the fuel is drained), but our equipment is not designed for moving cars.

-Moving with pets or houseplants?
+Moving with pets

-If you’d prefer to speak directly to a consultant, you can call 844-362-5303844-594-3077, and someone will be happy to help plan your move and provide a quote.
+If you’d prefer to speak directly to a consultant, call 844-362-5303844-594-3077.
+Someone will be happy to help you plan your move and provide a quote.

 Let us know in the comments if you have questions about moving to Hawaii with U-Pack.